Island Loan Fund: community lending

 - Fund investors will benefit from a community-focused initiative providing a reasonable investment return, together with significant value to our local community.

-- Information on the Loan Fund in 2016
+- Information on the Island Loan Fund

 Loan Fund Working Group: